ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.growatt/README.md

 -*-

 ## Changelog

+### 0.0.20 (09.02.2021)
+* (PLCHome) Create a date from the time or calendar structure for last history data for all devices

 ### 0.0.19 (05.02.2021)
 * (PLCHome) The data from the chart is removed.
 These were only available in a 5-minute grid.
 The performance can now be queried via the history.
 * (PLCHome) Objects of unselected data areas are now deleted.
 * (PLCHome) You can choose objects to be ignored or deleted.
+* (PLCHome) A link to the Growatt page was added, so the adapter now also appears in the overview.
+* (PLCHome) Recently, Growatt has changed the spelling of values, which letters are uppercase and lowercase.
+For this reason, the objects are now handled internally Case Insensively.
+If a warning is written in the log after the update when starting, you have to delete one of the two objects.
+If a warning is written in the log after the update when starting, you have to delete one of the two objects.
+And then restart the adapter so that it definitely uses the remaining object to store the value.

 ### 0.0.18 (23.01.2021)
 * (PLCHome) wrong version info.